osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

-Nowadays, the programming we have invented requires developers to jump continuously between very different thinking levels &mdash;like the conceptual, the source code or the runtime levels&mdash; trying to tracing back and forth between a domain concept and the code that represents it, or between a defect and the affected source code or application benaviour.
+Nowadays, the programming we have invented requires developers to jump continuously between very different thinking levels &mdash;like the conceptual, the source code or the runtime levels&mdash; trying to tracing back and forth between a domain concept and the code that represents it, or between a defect and the affected source code or application behaviour.

 We claim that **programming should be reconsidered as a mainly modelling activity and programmers should be able to capture their applications in an executable domain model from which to obtain